nasa/cumulus/docs/data-cookbooks/setup.md

 ### sqs-type rule features

 * When an SQS rule is triggered, the SQS message remains on the queue.
 * The SQS message is not processed multiple times in parallel when visibility timeout is properly set.
+You should set the visibility timeout to the maximum expected length of the workflow with padding.
+Longer is better to avoid parallel processing.
 * The SQS message visibility timeout can be overridden by the rule.
 * Upon successful workflow execution, the SQS message is removed from the queue.
 * Upon failed execution(s), the workflow is run 3 or configured number of times.